informalsystems/tendermint-rs/docs/spec/lightclient/detection.md

  detector should query the secondaries by calling `FetchLightBlock` for height *LightStore.LatestVerified().Height* remotely.
 Then,
-the detector returns the set of all headers $h'$ downloaded from secondaries that satisfy
+the detector returns the set of all headers *h'* downloaded from secondaries that satisfy
  - *h'* is different from *LightStore.LatestVerified()*
  - *h'* is a (light) fork